microsoft/DeepSpeed/docs/code-docs/source/model-checkpointing.rst

 .. autofunction:: deepspeed.checkpoint.utils.clone_tensors_for_torch_save

-The following code snippet illustrates this functionality:
+The following code snippet illustrates this functionality for creating a HuggingFace model checkpoint:

 .. code-block:: python